-- EMS providers using their own EHR system must provide ICEMA with a detailed list of all: - Data elements and field values currently active in the EMS provider's EHR system. - Documentation must show relationship between data elements and field values in the EMS provider's EHR system with those on the ICEMA Data System. - Validation rules implemented on the EMS provider's EHR system. - EMS providers using their own EHR system must submit and demonstrate a process for the electronic transfer of patient care between sending and receiving EMS field personnel at the time of transfer of patient care to ICEMA for approval 90 days prior to implementation that includes: - A process that creates a unified record between the sending and receiving EMS providers. - The ability to upload an ePCR for transfer to the other responding EMS providers that: - Is available for use by EMS Providers using the ICEMA Data System at the time of transfer of patient care, and - Allows EMS field personnel utilizing the ICEMA Data System to use the standard user interface (Transfer-Upload/Download functions), and - Is functionally and operationally consistent with the transfer of care procedures in the ICEMA Data System. - EMS providers using their own EHR system must submit a printed copy of the ePCR (PDF) to ICEMA for approval at least 90 days prior to implementation.
-This may be the same form used by ICEMA but generated from the EMS provider's EHR system.
-ICEMA will provide a template upon request.
-The printed form must include: - All elements included on the current ICEMA ePCR output form. - Indicate all fields on EMS provider's printed form that are equal to those on the ICEMA form. - All supplementary documentation and field assessment detail, such as capnography waveforms and ECGs. - EMS providers using their own EHR system and their vendor(s) must demonstrate that all ICEMA required data elements and field values are included in the datasets submitted to the ICEMA Data System that: - > Ensures that data element numbers match those in the ICEMA Data System. - Provides a detailed report from the EMS provider's EHR system for all data elements and values showing element descriptions/IDs, and provide a detailed document demonstrating the process used to verify values with those in the ICEMA Data System. - Demonstrates the accuracy and validity of all submitted data and demonstrates real-time integration with the ICEMA Data System.

-- Ensures that all ICEMA required data elements and field values are included in the EMS provider's input/output form. - EMS providers using their own EHR system must make any ICEMA requested changes or additions to their data sets and input forms and maintain the ability to integrate realtime data with the ICEMA Data System within the time periods specified below: - Make any changes or additions in priority data elements and/or values within 24 hours of notification (weekdays only).
-Priority items are defined as those that are necessary to comply with State regulations or medical control. - Make any changes or additions of non-priority data elements and/or values within five (5) days of notification. - Ensure that all changes in either priority and non-priority data sets are implemented in the EMS provider's input/output forms at the time of the change and provide a copy of the EMS provider's revised input/output forms to ICEMA. - EMS providers using their own EHR system and their vendor(s) must ensure that the EMS provider's EHR system is compatible with the ICEMA Data System at their own cost, and: - Develop and implement processes that demonstrate and test compatibility between their EHR system and the ICEMA Data System. - Submit a document that demonstrates the mapping of all required data elements from the EMS provider's data elements to the ICEMA data elements to ICEMA for approval at least 90 days prior to implementation of the EMS provider's EHR system (mapping that is equal between systems must be noted). - EMS providers using their own EHR system and their vendor(s) are responsible for ensuring that all data submitted to the State or national data repositories, via the ICEMA Data System, meet minimum validation rules for inclusion. - EMS providers whose data is not accepted by the State or national data repositories will be excluded from further data submissions until the EMS provider can demonstrate that it is compliant with CEMSIS and/or NEMSIS standards or as required by State and/or federal regulations. - Data submitted to the ICEMA Data System by EMS providers using their own EHR system may not be used or included: - In ICEMA EMS Health Information Exchange or other projects designed to facilitate the exchange of health information. - On the California Hospital Hub unless provisions are made for direct access to the EMS provider's EHR system by the California Hospital Hub. - As notification to the County Coroner through the California Hospital Hub unless provisions are made for direct access to the EMS provider's EHR system by the California Hospital Hub.
+- EMS providers using their own EHR system must provide ICEMA with a detailed list of all: - Data elements and field values currently active in the EMS provider's EHR system. - Documentation must show relationship between data elements and field values in the EMS provider's EHR system with those on the ICEMA Data System. - > Validation rules implemented on the EMS provider's EHR system. - EMS providers using their own EHR system must submit and demonstrate a process for the electronic transfer of patient care between sending and receiving EMS field personnel at the time of transfer of patient care to ICEMA for approval 90 days prior to implementation that includes: - A process that creates a unified record between the sending and receiving EMS providers. - The ability to upload an ePCR for transfer to the other responding EMS providers that: - Is available for use by EMS Providers using the ICEMA Data System at the time of transfer of patient care, and - Allows EMS field personnel utilizing the ICEMA Data System to use the standard user interface (Transfer-Upload/Download functions). - Demonstrates the accuracy and validity of all submitted data. - Ensures that all ICEMA required data elements and field values are included in the EMS provider's input/output form. - EMS providers using their own EHR system must make any ICEMA requested changes or additions to their data sets and input forms and maintain the ability to integrate data with the ICEMA Data System within the time periods specified below: - Make any changes or additions in priority data elements and/or values within 24 hours of notification (weekdays only).
+Priority items are defined as those that are necessary to comply with State regulations or medical control. - Make any changes or additions of non-priority data elements and/or values within five (5) days of notification. - Ensure that all changes in either priority and non-priority data sets are implemented in the EMS provider's input/output forms at the time of the change and provide a copy of the EMS provider's revised input/output forms to ICEMA. - EMS providers whose data is not accepted by the State or national data repositories will be excluded from further data submissions until the EMS provider can demonstrate that it is compliant with CEMSIS and/or NEMSIS standards or as required by State and/or federal regulations.

-Reference No. 5040 Effective Date: 04/01/23 Supersedes: 04/01/22 Page 5 of 5
+Reference No. 5040 Effective Date: 07/01/25 Supersedes: 05/01/24 Page 3 of 3